 Outbound Clicks

-Outbound link clicks are important to track because they can show you how interested in those links your visitors are.
+Outbound link click data is valuable to track because it shows you which external resources your visitors find most interesting.
 For instance, let’s say you’re getting a lot of clicks on a particular link to a study that you mention.
 That’s a sign that, if you completed and published a similar study, it could bring in a lot of interested visitors and increase your traffic.

 This is one of the enhanced measurement options that works pretty well in GA4.
 There are reports that it sometimes misses the link text in its reports, but it’ll tell you which outbound links your visitors are clicking on.
 However, keep in mind you’ll need to create your own exploration report to see your outbound link clicks.